WordPress/Advanced-administration-handbook/upgrade/adminer.md

 - **Simple Interface**: Adminer offers a clean and user-friendly interface, unlike some other database management tools.
 - **Direct Data Manipulation**: Useful for direct database edits, especially if WordPress stopped working.
-- **Lightweight**: Being a single PHP file, it is easy to upload/install and use.
+- **Lightweight**: Being a single PHP file, it is easy to upload, use, and remove.

 ## What is it good for?